-François Renard is counsel in our Beijing office where he leads our China antitrust practice.
-Prior to joining Allen & Overy, François was based in Brussels and Paris and he has more than 15 years experience advising on EU antitrust and trade law.
+François Renard is counsel in Allen & Overy LLP's Beijing office where he leads the China antitrust practice.
+Prior to joining the firm, François was based in Brussels and Paris and he has more than 15 years' experience advising on EU antitrust and trade law.

-François is listed as a leading antitrust lawyer in PLC's cross-border competition category in China, as well as in The International Who's Who of Competition Lawyers, Global Competition Review and by Chambers.
+François is recognised as a highly acclaimed legal expert in the Asia-Pacific region in the 2013 Asialaw's Leading Lawyers publication and is listed as a leading antitrust lawyer in PLC's cross-border competition category in China, as well as by Global Competition Review and Chambers.
 He is also listed in the Expert Guide as one of the world's leading international trade lawyers.

 François has recently authored several articles on merger control in China, in particular "Lessons from the merger control regime in China" (Competition & Antitrust Review 2011 of Euromoney Yearbook), "A Practitioner's Look at Merger Control Remedies in China" (CPI 2012 (2)), and "Some key features of merger control remedies in China" (Competition & Antitrust Review 2012 of Euromoney Yearbook).
 His article "EU and Chinese antidumping and anti-subsidy proceedings: A politically driven process" was published in the Euromoney Guide.